backzacc/w902/README.md

 kubectl create -f cert-obj.yml
 ```
 # Run the weather APP
-insert your openweathermap api key
+Insert your openweathermap api key into the markt places in "src/index.php".
 ## Build the Docker container
 ```
 docker build .